↓

 Cost: $60

 Sign-up: Registration is closed.
-Contact Lori to see if you can be added to the class.
+Contact Martha to see if you can be added to the class.

 Cancellation Policy: Participants may cancel up to 14 days prior to the start of the class for a full refund.
 There will be no refunds within 14 days of the class unless spot can be filled from wait list.
 To cancel, fill out the class refund request form